Oscarfama/NaturalCycles-Challenge/README.md

   is to temporary save the input's data, session storage is a great solution.
 - for the inputs to be persisted, I can create a class in the styles.scss so in case we want to add more inputs, it would look the same everywhere.
+- More Tests, some tests have been created, but more are needed to cover additional possible scenarios, more in the directive, to check the min and Max FontSize or when the parent width changes.
 - **Note:** this is not improvement but I would modify the prettier file so I can use semi colons, personal preference (I did that though).

 ## Steps for application to be ready for production

-1. **Add More Unit Tests:** Some tests have been created, but more are needed to cover additional possible scenarios, more in the directive, to check the min and Max FontSize or when the parent width changes.
+1. **Add More Unit Tests:**
-2. **Configure the build for prod environment:**Angular allows modifying certain configurations for different environments in the `angular.json` file, such as hiding the codebase, ignoring checks and warnings, and more.
+2. **Configure the build for prod environment:** Angular allows modifying certain configurations for different environments in the `angular.json` file, such as hiding the codebase, ignoring checks and warnings, and more.
 We can create an NPM command to build and run the application in the production environment, e.g. `"build:prod": "ng build --configuration production"`.
 This will